Degree Fields

 Day In The Life - Employment and Earnings - Career Path Forecast -

-Owners of pets and other animals today expect state-of-the-art veterinary care.
-To provide this service, veterinarians use the skills of veterinary technologists and technicians, who perform many of the same duties for a veterinarian that a nurse would for a physician, including routine laboratory and clinical procedures.
-Although specific job duties vary by employer, there often is little difference between the tasks carried out by technicians and by technologists, despite some differences in formal education and training.
-As a result, most workers in this occupation are called technicians.
+Owners of pets and other animals today expect superior veterinary care.
+To provide this service, veterinarians use the skills of veterinary technologists and technicians, who perform many of the same duties for a veterinarian that a nurse would for a physician.
+Although specific job duties vary by employer, there is often little difference between the tasks carried out by technicians and technologists, despite differences in formal education and training.
+However, most technicians work in private clinical practice while many technologists have the option to work in more advanced research-related jobs.

 While most of these duties are performed in a laboratory setting, many are not.
-For example, some veterinary technicians obtain and record patients' case histories, expose and develop x rays, and provide specialized nursing care.
+For example, some veterinary technicians record patients' case histories, expose and develop x rays and radiographs, and provide specialized nursing care.
 In addition, experienced veterinary technicians may discuss a pet's condition with its owners and train new clinic personnel.
-Veterinary technologists and technicians assisting small-animal practitioners usually care for companion animals, such as cats and dogs, but can perform a variety of duties with mice, rats, sheep, pigs, cattle, monkeys, birds, fish, and frogs.
-Very few veterinary technologists work in mixed animal practices where they care for both small companion animals and larger, nondomestic animals.
+Veterinary technologists and technicians assisting small-animal practitioners usually care for small pets, such as cats and dogs, but can perform a variety of duties with mice, rats, sheep, pigs, cattle, monkeys, birds, fish, and frogs.
+Very few veterinary technologists work in mixed animal practices where they care for both small pets and large, nondomestic animals.

-Besides working in private clinics and animal hospitals, veterinary technologists and technicians may work in research facilities, where they may administer medications orally or topically, prepare samples for laboratory examinations, and record information on an animal's genealogy, diet, weight, medications, food intake, and clinical signs of pain and distress.
-Some may be required to sterilize laboratory and surgical equipment and provide routine postoperative care.
-At research facilities, veterinary technologists typically work under the guidance of veterinarians, physicians, and other laboratory technicians.
-Some veterinary technologists vaccinate newly admitted animals and occasionally are required to euthanize seriously ill, severely injured, or unwanted animals.
+Besides working in private clinics and animal hospitals, some veterinary technologists and technicians work in research facilities under the guidance of veterinarians or physicians.
+In this role, they may administer medications, prepare samples for laboratory examinations, or record information on an animal's genealogy, diet, weight, medications, food intake, and clinical signs of pain and distress.
+Some may sterilize laboratory and surgical equipment and provide routine postoperative care.
+Occasionally, veterinary technologists vaccinate newly admitted animals and may have to euthanize seriously ill, severely injured, or unwanted animals.

-While the goal of most veterinary technologists and technicians is to promote animal health, some contribute to human health as well.
-Veterinary technologists occasionally assist veterinarians as they work with other scientists in medical-related fields such as gene therapy and cloning.
-Some find opportunities in biomedical research, wildlife medicine, the military, livestock management, or pharmaceutical sales.
+While the goal of most veterinary technologists and technicians is to promote animal health, some contribute to human health, as well.
+Veterinary technologists occasionally assist veterinarians in implementing research projects as they work with other scientists in medical-related fields such as gene therapy and cloning.
+Some find opportunities in biomedical research, wildlife medicine, livestock management, pharmaceutical sales, and increasingly, in biosecurity and disaster preparedness.

 Veterinary Techicians and Technologists Resources